manel1874/QSHY/README.md

 ## Usage

-Currently, there are (only) two functionalities implemented:
+Currently, there are (only) three functionalities implemented:

 1. String search problem;
+2. Hamming distance;
-2. UPGMA algorithm to compute Phylogenetic Trees, developed under the [QuantumMining project](http://quantummining.av.it.pt/).
+3. UPGMA algorithm to compute Phylogenetic Trees, developed under the [QuantumMining project](http://quantummining.av.it.pt/).

 Start from reading the String search problem implementation in the corresponding [readme](stringSearch/README.md) file.
+It explains the integration of the above four building blocks.
+Then, look into [hamming distance](hammingDinstance/README.md) in order to understand the basic funcionality used extensively in the UPGMA algorithm.